BigPeteLord/security-research/README.md

 ---

-## Project: Analyzing Security in Controlled Environments
+## Project and Goal: Analyzing the security of School-managed Macs for better safety, less cheating, and more benefits.

 ## Summary
 A well-tested assesment of a managed MacOS that is controlled by MDM (Mosyle Manager) and is supposed to shield against potential mis-use and threatening or harmful content.